YaYaB/sort-big-json/README.md

                         Path to input file --batch_size BATCH_SIZE
-                        Batch size that can fit in memory --key KEY             Key or subkey used to sor --output_file OUTPUT_FILE
+                        Batch size that can fit in memory --key KEY             Key or subkey used to sort --sep SEP             separator for nested key --is_json             Indicate if it is a json or ljson file --output_file OUTPUT_FILE
                         Path to output sorted file